 Hanging out with my husband and daughters, age 3 and 6.
 I recently picked up tennis again, which has been a lot of fun.
 It’s great to compete, but some of the matches get pretty intense!

-What’s your favorite show to binge in Netflix?
+- What’s your favorite show to binge watch on Netflix?

 Stranger Things is a good one.
 My guilty pleasure is GLOW, which stands for the Gorgeous Ladies of Wrestling.
 It’s quirky, a little sad, and hysterically funny.

 I love historic novels, real or fiction.
 This summer I finally read Into Thin Air, Jon Krakauer’s firsthand account of the 1996 Everest tragedy.
 It’s incredible.
 I’m currently reading Manhattan Beach by Jennifer Egan.
 It’s a WWII era profile of the first female diver.
 Set in New York, it has intrigue, gangsters, soldiers and interesting, plucky characters.
 I’m really enjoying it so far.